 Moreover, your budget will set the stage for everything when choosing the perfect wedding venue.
 Here, you can separate fantasy from reality.
 Distribution of your finances can either make your wedding or break it.
 Always make sure to approach this planning thoughtfully.

 For example, if you have a limited budget, you might want to pair down your guest list.
-This way, you can make room for some of the other amenities you desire.
+This way, you can make room for the other amenities you desire.
 With a limited budget, pairing down the number of people will help reduce costs dramatically.

 2 – Venue Type and Location